BioJeL, the Biological Resources Centre of the Jérôme Lejeune Institute

 - Export authorization: IE-2015-814

-It should be noted that each of the parties involved must meet the legal and regulatory requirements associated with all activities relating to biological resources of human origin.
+It should be noted that each of the parties involved must meet the legal and regulatory requirements associated with all activities related to biological resources of human origin.

-Our biobank specializing in intellectual deficiencies of genetic origin provides the scientific community with access to its collections of biological resources.
-BioJeL, an essential tool for research on intellectual deficiencies of genetic origin, establishes external, national and international collaborations, and supports the Jérôme Lejeune Institute in its clinical research projects, with the aim of advancing knowledge to improve patient management
+Our biobank specialized in intellectual deficiencies of genetic origin offers its collections of biological resources to the scientific community.
+As an essential tool for research on genetic mental disabilities, the CRB-Biojel system develops external, national and international collaborations and supports the Jérôme Lejeune Institute in its clinical research projects, and aims at expertise for a better patients care.